 But of course, even if we successfully show that relationalism is better than the hybrid view, this does not mean that relationalism is true.
 Our defense of relationalism has two components: First, we consider and answer a series of objections to the view.
 Second, we argue that relationalism earns its keep: it unifies and explains a wide variety of different familiar commitments of deontological ethics.
+In particular, we argue that relationalism can be used to furnish plausible plausible metaethical views.
+However, we will be especially at pains throughout the book to ensure that our theory is fully consistent with a thoroughly and robustly realist point of view.

-In particular, we argue that relationalism can be used to furnish plausible and illuminating accounts of (1) moral status, (2) moral rights, (3) the doing/allowing distinction, (4) the moral significance of use, and (5) conflicts among moral obligations.
+and illuminating accounts of (1) moral status, (2) moral rights, (3) the doing/allowing distinction, (4) the moral significance of use, and (5) conflicts among moral obligations.

 We propose that to have moral status is simply to be the kind of being who can enter into relationships with moral agents.
 The moral differences often interpreted as reflecting or constituting a hierarchy of moral status or as differing degrees of moral status are, we argue, better understood as stronger and weaker (in terms or scope or strength) obligations resulting from differing kinds of relationships.
 There is no need to appeal to a notion of moral status that is independent of relationships.
-We show that this account captures many of the intuitions that have motivated the notion of moral status, improves on other accounts of moral status such as Shelley Kagan's much-discussed hierarchical view of moral status (2019), and avoids the problems that motivate skeptics of moral status such as Oscar Horta (2017) and Benjamin Sachs (2011).
+We show that this account captures many of the intuitions that have motivated the notion of moral status, improves on other accounts of moral status such as Shelley Kagan's much-discussed hierarchical view of moral status (2019), and avoids the problems that motivate skeptics of moral status such as Oscar Horta (2017b) and Benjamin Sachs (2011).

 We propose that moral rights can be understood in terms of obligations deriving from relationships.
 Consider a positive right such as a child's right against their parents to be cared for.
 On our account, that right is nothing over and above the fact that others who have certain relationships with the child (in this case, the child's parents) are morally obligated, in virtue of those relationships, to care for the child.
 We argue that a wide range of different moral rights can be similarly understood in terms of relationships in this way.
-We have an account of negative rights as well as positive rights.
-And we argue that this theory of moral rights is superior to several extant accounts of moral rights (Feinberg 1970; Regan 1983; Raz 1984; Thomson 1990; Wenar 2005).
+We have an account of negative rights as well as positive rights.7 And we argue that this theory of moral rights is superior to several extant accounts of moral rights (Feinberg 1970; Regan 1983; Raz 1984; Thomson 1990; Wenar 2005).